 - Evidence of gastrointestinal bleeding.

 - Pain or other symptoms that awaken you in the middle of the night.

 If you have symptoms of IBS and a red flag symptom, you will probably need a more complete investigation.
 You may require further testing, depending on what your symptoms are.

 IBS Treatment at Johns Hopkins

-The goal of treatment for IBS is to provide relief from your symptoms.
+The goal of treatment for IBS is to provide relief.
 Your exact course of treatment will depend on the type and severity of your symptoms.
 Learn more about irritable bowel syndrome treatment at Johns Hopkins.